thangleiter/phd_thesis/README.md

 # Compiling
 - There are two concurrent branches, `main` and `tectonic`, which use different project layouts for different TeX engines, `latexmk/LuaLaTeX` and `tectonic/XeLaTeX`, respectively.
+- The thesis is known to compile with TexLive 2025.
+  Tectonic based on TL2022 unfortunately seems to run out of memory when compiling the entire thing.
+  Individual parts compile fine.
 - Dependencies are included as git submodules
     - The TeX style is at `lib/kaobook`.
     - Fonts not available from CTAN are at `lib/fonts`.